The Journey of the Seeker

 Perhaps you can relate?

-Perhaps you too started to sense that there is another level of consciousness and awareness available to all of us.
+Perhaps you too started to sense that there is another level of consciousness and awareness available.
 Some like to call it awakening, connecting with the Divine/Universe/God/Oneness...

 For me it became the journey of "being" rather than "doing" - that's why I called it "The Art of Being"